The rise, fall, and rise again of disco

 With this new popularity came larger, more glamorous new venues.
 Arguably the most famous, Studio 54, quickly established itself as the antithesis of disco’s early one-love ideals – glitzy and very exclusive.
 Chic’s Nile Rodgers and Bernard Edwards were famously denied entry even though their songs were continually filling the floor.
 It became known as much for its celebrity crowd and their behaviour as the music, but its legend has endured.

 This mainstream success inevitably led to over saturation and record company cash-ins, with everybody from Barry Manilow, Dolly Parton and Ethel Merman making disco tunes.
-Now the message was less about love and more the familiar corporate cash-grab.
+Now the message was less about love and more about the love of money – a familiar corporate cash-grab.
 This culminated in the backlash which led to the Disco Demolition – thousands of white mid-American rock fans destroying disco records in Chicago’s Comiskey Park in 1979.
 Within a few months it had virtually disappeared from US radio.

 However rather than die altogether, in the early 80s disco just went underground again in New Jersey, Detroit and ironically, Chicago, as the club scene transformed itself into House.
 Influenced both by the emerging electronic music coming from the European New Wave sound, and newly affordable technology, DJ’s such as Frankie Knuckles, Ron Hardy and Larry Levan championed a new electronic vibe, and dance music culture recovered its original ideals of peace, love and harmony for all (possibly aided somewhat by the mass availability of Ecstasy).
 Disco’s late incarnations, 80s funk and boogie, enthusiastically adopted the electronic infusion; acts like Shalamar, D-Train, Sharon Redd and many more made records that stood shoulder to shoulder with the the best that 70s disco had to offer.

 As early as 2002, traces of the classic disco sound began to reappear in popular music, as well as a growing number of re-edits of original tunes.
 Artists such as Daft Punk, The Scissor Sisters and Calvin Harris openly acknowledged their disco influences, and Nile Rodgers’ re-formed Chic began what appears to be a perpetual world tour, playing to huge audiences.